 One of the Why Not Lab's missions is to co-develop and deploy digital technologies that empower minority groups and safeguard human rights.
 Check out our privacy-preserving self-tracking app WeClock.
-Or the guide to good data governance Lighthouse.
-Thoughtexchange is the tool for you to stay in line with your members, staff or networks.
+Or the tool for good data governance Lighthouse.
+Or dive into our guides for ensuring worker empowerment in digitalised workplaces.

 the app for workers by workers

 WeClock offers a privacy-preserving way to empower workers and unions in their battle for decent work.

 WeClock gives an indication of the present and changing nature of work by providing insight